venkys-io/Code-Blogs/Easy/README.md

 # Explanation of the Code
+  - linearSearch Function:
+     Purpose: The linearSearch function is designed to perform a linear search within an array to find a specific element.
+     Parameters: It takes in three parameters:
+     arr[]: An integer array where the search will be conducted.
+     size: The size of the array.
+     element: The target element that needs to be found in the array.
+  - Null and Size Check:
+     It starts by checking whether the input array arr is nullptr (i.e., null in C++) or if the size of the array is non-positive.
+If either condition is true, it prints "Invalid input array" and exits the function.
-    - Function Definition:
+  - Linear Search:
-        The linearSearch function takes three parameters: arr (the array to be searched), size (the size of the array), and element (the value being searched for).
-    - Iterating through the Array:
-        It uses a for loop to iterate through each element in the array arr.
+     If the array is valid, it proceeds to iterate through the array using a for loop.
-        The loop runs from index 0 to size - 1, where size represents the length of the array.
-    - Checking for a Match:
-        Inside the loop, it checks if the current element at index idx matches the element being searched for.
+     For each element in the array, it checks if the current element (arr[idx]) matches the target element (element).
-        If a match is found, it prints a message indicating the element and its index and returns from the function, terminating the search.
+     If a match is found, it prints a message indicating the index at which the element is found in the array and exits the function.
-    - Completion of Loop:
+  - Result Messages:
-        If the loop completes without finding a match, it implies that the element is not present in the array.
+     If the loop completes without finding the element, it prints a message stating that the element was not found in the array.
-        In that case, it prints a message indicating that the element is not found in the given array.
-    - Test Drive Code:
-        The main function initializes an array arr with values [1, 2, 3, 4, 5, 6, 7, 8, 9, 10].
+  - main Function:
+     Testing the linearSearch Function:
+      In the 'main' function, there's a test scenario set up:
+       An array 'arr' containing integers from 1 to 10 is created.
-        The size of the array is calculated using sizeof(arr) / sizeof(arr[0]) to ensure the accurate size is passed to the function. target is set to 10, which is the element being searched for.
+       The size of the array is calculated using 'sizeof(arr) / sizeof(arr[0])', which determines the number of elements in the array.
-    - Function Call:
+       A target element 'target' is set to 10.
-        The linearSearch function is called with the array arr, its size size, and the target target as arguments to search for the element in the array.
+     'linearSearch' is called with these parameters ('arr', 'size', 'target') to perform a search for the target element within the array.

 # Real-world Applications